brycewray/eleventy_bundler/src/posts/2020/02/youtube-tv-rsns-flap.md

 However, as one service after another drops RSNs because the rising cost doesn't justify having them, I suspect I've reached the end of always being just one button-press away from seeing my local teams, a luxury (as it turns out) to which I'd become accustomed over the last decade and a half.

 At this writing, there remain two streaming services that are still carrying the Sinclair-owned RSNs: AT&amp;T Now and Hulu.
 Compared to YouTube TV, each costs more and doesn't work as well, in my opinion as a [long-time TV nerd](/posts/2020/01/streamers-party).^[Similarly, my wife likes certain YouTube TV features---notably the category-leading DVD functionality---much better than what we had with cable.
 She's not easy to please when it's necessary to make a change, especially if she deems it a "technical" subject, so I'm not about to upset the applecart on that score.]
 So, although the Twitterverse and various online comments sections would lead me to believe I'm in the minority on this, I'm sticking with YouTube TV.
-Sinclair is known for its stubbornness (and, not to forget, [being](https://splinternews.com/sinclair-boss-gives-his-most-evil-sounding-interview-ye-1825143498) [evil](https://www.huffpost.com/entry/opinion-weiss-sinclair-television-propaganda_n_5ac2c6d4e4b09712fec38b95)), so I doubt seriously there will be a resolution that fixes this mess.
+Sinclair is known for its stubbornness (and [other](https://splinternews.com/sinclair-boss-gives-his-most-evil-sounding-interview-ye-1825143498) [things](https://www.huffpost.com/entry/opinion-weiss-sinclair-television-propaganda_n_5ac2c6d4e4b09712fec38b95)), so I doubt seriously there will be a resolution.
 The other providers who dropped the Sinclair RSNs haven't come back, and I see no reason to believe YouTube TV will vary from that pattern.^[And you may be absolutely sure I have *no intention whatsoever* of backtracking to cable, and the humongous bills that accompany it, just to get the "local" RSN back.
 No way.]

 ## The shadow of the pyramid